Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Mississippi State Stats and Trends

-- Mississippi State has covered the spread on two occasions this year.
+- Mississippi State has two wins against the spread in six games this year.

 - The Bulldogs have been favored by 20.5 points or more one time this season and have not covered the spread in any of them.